The following table details the differences between these two methods to help institutions decide which is most appropriate for their configuration.

 |SSL certificate||Standard certificate required to avoid browser warnings.||Wildcard certificate required to avoid browser warnings.
 See SSL Certificate Options for details.|

 ** The first rewritten URL example for proxy by hostname show the URL form if EZproxy uses port 80, in which case no port is required.
 The other two examples where another port, such as 8080 is used.

 The ideal configuration for EZproxy is proxy by hostname using port 80 for http and port 443 for https.
-For more information on moving from proxy by port to proxy by hostname, see Proxy by hostname configuration.
+For more information on moving from proxy by port to proxy by hostname, see Migrate to Proxy by Hostname.